tillbiskup/cwepr/docs/Klappentext.rst

 Subtracting and Adding Spectra
 ==============================
 The :class:`cwepr.processing.SubtractSpectrum` routine (:mod:`cwepr.processing` module) allows for subtracting a curve (usually a background spectrum) from a given dataset’s spectrum; the :class:`cwepr.processing.AddSpectrum` routine (:mod:`cwepr.processing` module) works completely analogously to and allows for adding a curve to a given dataset’s spectrum.
 Both classes use interpolation automatically, though it is advisable to check the axis limits of both curves/spectra prior to subtraction or addition.
-This is not done automatically, but the cwEPR package contains the routine :class:`cwepr.analysis.CommonspaceAndDelimiters` specifically designed for this purpose that will raise an error if the common axis space is rather small.
+This is not done automatically, but the cwEPR package contains the routine :class:`cwepr.analysis.CommonDefinitionRanges` specifically designed for this purpose that will raise an error if the common axis space is rather small.

 Phase Correction
 ================